DonghaoWu/Frontend-tools-demo/Firebase-ContextAPI-Auth/Firebase-ContextAPI-AUTH.md

     ------------------------------------------------------------

-4. Create a new local environment file call `.env.local`
+4. Create a new local environment file call `.env.local`(only for this doc.)

     __`Location:./.env.local`__